 You will explore the following topics as part of this webinar:

 - Timeline of the Uniform Grants Guidance;

 - Significant changes to the Uniform Guidance;

-By participating in this webinar, you will learn about the updates to the Uniform Grants Guidance to help you ensure that your grant-funded programs stay in compliance with Federal requirements.
+By participating in this webinar, you will learn about the basic requirements of the Uniform Grants Guidance to help your grant-funded programs stay in compliance with current grants management rules.

 The rules and restrictions placed on grant-funded organizations under the Uniform Grants Guidance (also called the "OMB Super Circular") can be confusing and difficult to apply.
 This two-hour webinar will clear up the confusion and explain how to implement the Uniform Guidance's administrative requirements.
 You will learn about the major post-award compliance areas for grant-funded organizations.
 The webinar will explain these important requirements in detail, so that you can efficiently manage your grant-funded programs and avoid common problems.

 Topics that you will learn about during the administrative requirements webinar include: